Donald Trump and baseball

 Charlie Brotman grew up in D.C. and graduated from McKinley Tech High School in 1946.
 After two years in the Navy, he decided he wanted to be a sports announcer.
 “Who didn’t?” he once told an interviewer, so he enrolled at the National Academy of Broadcasting in the District, in addition to attending classes at … Continue reading Charlie Brotman, voice of the Senators and the inaugurals

-Record of 12 straight hits reached at Griffith Stadium July 15, 1952
+July 15, 1952: The record of 12 straight hits reached at Griffith Stadium

-Does any individual achievement deserve to be mentioned in the same breath as Joe DiMaggio's 56-game hitting streak?
-Given that nobody before or after his 1941 record has come near it, the answer is clearly "no." Yet of all the multi-game records of shorter duration, another far less heralded feat continues to stand the test … Continue reading Record of 12 straight hits reached at Griffith Stadium July 15, 1952
+(updated July 8, 2024) Does any individual achievement deserve to be mentioned in the same breath as Joe DiMaggio's 56-game hitting streak?
+Given that nobody before or after his 1941 record has come near it, the answer is clearly "no." Yet of all the multi-game records of shorter duration, another far less heralded feat continues … Continue reading July 15, 1952: The record of 12 straight hits reached at Griffith Stadium

 A hospital’s mini-tribute to Griffith Stadium

 After Washington's Griffith Stadium was torn down in February 1965, nearby Howard University acquired the 8.5-acre property for $1.5 million, to build what is now a 250-bed teaching hospital.
-A historic marker noting existence of the stadium from 1911 until its demolition finally was placed outside the hospital in 2011, but nothing more.
-In 2013, … Continue reading A hospital’s mini-tribute to Griffith Stadium
+The hospital opened in 1975.
+A historic marker, attached to a utility pole, notes existence of the stadium from 1911 until its demolition.
+The marker, placed … Continue reading A hospital’s mini-tribute to Griffith Stadium

 First umpire to wear glasses did it at Griffith Stadium — in 1956